printfuck/xExtension-Readable/README.md

     restart: always
 ```

-Since both Readability and Mercury offer their API on port 3000 and are only used locally, the reduced config suffices our purpose.
+Since both Readibility and Mercury offer their API on port 3000 and are only used locally, the reduced config suffices our purpose.
 The FiveFilters implementation on the other hand is a full blown feed customizer with an easy to use web interface, that will also generate whole feed urls for you to add to FreshRSS itself.
 I'd **highly** recommend to make this frontend available for your usage.

 ### Local Instance